multimediaeval/multimediaeval.github.io/_editions/2020/tasks/scenechange.md

 # required info
 title: Scene Change
 subtitle: Re-inventing tourist photography
 blurb: "Tourist photography is due for a makeover, as people increasingly avoid travel due to environmental or safety concerns.
-In this task, participants create image composites given a photo of a person, change the background to a popular tourist site.
+In this task, participants create image composites: given a photo of a person, they must change the background to a popular tourist site.
 The special twist: a Scene Change photo must be fun without being deceptive.
 In other words, the photo fools you at first, but is identifiable as a composite upon closer inspection."
 ---

 <!-- # please respect the structure below-->